 Prior to creating the anatomical phantoms, select a suitable radiological dataset, preferably from patients in cardiovascular disciplines.
 The virtual 3D-model can be derived from both, computed tomography (CT) or magnetic resonance imaging (MRI) datasets.

-Select the pixel size and slice thickness (ST) of the dataset to adapt to the size of the structures intended to be represented in the 3D model.
+Select the pixel size and slice thickness (ST) of the dataset to adapt to the size of the structures intended to be represented in the 3D-model.
 This experiment used a ST of 0.6 mm with a matrix size of 512x512 and a field of view of 500 mm leading to a pixel size of 0.98 mm.
 Ensure that the value of both pixel size and ST must lie below the size of the smallest feature that should be visible in the images and the 3D model, e.g., <0.3 mm for datasets of infants or representation of coronaries, <0.6 mm for the main cardiovascular structures of an adult patient.

 Perform standard acquisition for CT angiography (CTA) in dual-source spiral technique with a ST of 0.6 mm for adult patients.
 For adults, inject 80 mL of iodine contrast agent at a speed of 4 mL/s and start acquisition 11 s after bolus tracking in the ascending aorta at a threshold of 100 HU.
 The tube voltage and tube current are selected automatically by the scanner according to the patient’s body type.
 Perform reconstruction in a soft tissue kernel using a high degree of iterative reconstruction.